rolling-scopes-school/tasks/stage2/tasks/puzzle/README.md

 ### Data Set 📚

-A collection of 3600 English words, sorted by difficulty, with example sentences for gameplay.
+- A collection of 3600 English words, sorted by difficulty, with example sentences for gameplay.
+- **Word Collection**: Access the JSON collection of words [here](https://github.com/rolling-scopes-school/rss-puzzle-data/tree/main/data).

 ## Functional Blocks 🧱